hakavlad/tird/README.md

 - ⚠️ `tird` has not been independently audited.
 - ⚠️ `tird` probably won't help much when used in a compromised environment.
 - ⚠️ `tird` probably won't help much when used with short and predictable keys.
-- ⚠️ Keys may leak into the swap space.
+- ⚠️ Sensitive data may leak into the swap space.
+- ⚠️ `tird` does not erase sensitive data from memory after use.
 - ⚠️ `tird` always releases unverified plaintext (violates [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html)).
 - ⚠️ `tird` does not sort digests of keyfiles and passphrases in constant time.
 - ⚠️ Development is not complete, there may be backward compatibility issues in the future.